Gerd Müller: International career

 Müller scored 68 goals in 62 games for West Germany.
 He was Germany's all-time leading scorer for almost 40 years until surpassed by Miroslav Klose in 2014, though Klose required over double the number of caps to do so, scoring his 69th goal in his 132nd appearance.
-Müller's international career started in 1966 and ended on 7 July 1974 with victory at the 1974 World Cup at his home stadium in Munich.
+Müller's international career started in 1966 and ended on 7 July 1974 with victory at the 1974 FIFA World Cup at his home stadium in Munich.
 He scored the winning goal for the 2–1 victory over Johan Cruyff's Netherlands in the final.
-His four goals in that tournament and his ten goals at the 1970 World Cup combined made him the all-time highest World Cup goalscorer at the time with 14 goals.
+His four goals in that tournament and his ten goals at the 1970 FIFA World Cup combined made him the all-time highest FIFA World Cup goalscorer at the time with 14 goals.
 His record stood until the 2006 tournament, coincidentally held in Germany, when it was broken by Brazilian striker Ronaldo, who also required more matches than Müller to achieve his tally.
 Müller also participated in the 1972 European Championship, becoming top scorer with four goals (including two in the final) and winning the Championship with the West German team.

-Müller quit playing for West Germany after the 1974 World Cup triumph following an argument with the German Football Association at the post-tournament celebration, when officials' wives were allowed to attend but players' wives were not.
+Müller quit playing for West Germany after the 1974 FIFA World Cup triumph.
+While there was an argument with the German Football Association (DFB) at the post-tournament celebration, when officials' wives were allowed to attend but players' wives were not, Müller said that he had made the decision already before the end of the tournament.

 Life after football

-After Müller ended his career in 1982, he fell into a slump and suffered from alcoholism.
+After Müller ended his career in 1981, he fell into a slump and suffered from alcoholism.
 However, his former companions at Bayern Munich convinced him to go through alcohol rehabilitation.
 When he emerged, they gave him a job as a coach at Bayern Munich II.

 He held the position from 1992 until he retired in 2014 due to health problems.
 There is also a collection of apparel released by sporting giants Adidas under the Gerd Müller name.
 It is part of the Adidas originals series.
 In July 2008, the Rieser Sportpark, in Nördlingen, where Müller had begun his career, was renamed the Gerd-Müller-Stadion in his honour.

 On 6 October 2015, it was announced that Müller was suffering from Alzheimer's disease.
 He died on 15 August 2021 in a nursing home in Wolfratshausen, aged 75.